openvinotoolkit/open_model_zoo/demos/machine_translation_demo/python/README.md

 The program provides an interactive CLI interface that gets a sentence in the source language as an input and returns its translation to the target language.

+## Preparing to run

+Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+### Supported models

+* machine-translation-nar-de-en-0001
+* machine-translation-nar-en-de-0001
+* machine-translation-nar-en-ru-0001
+* machine-translation-nar-ru-en-0001

+> **NOTE**: Refer to tables for [Intel](../../../models/intel/device_support.md) and [public](../../../models/public/device_support.md) models which summarize models support at different devices to select target inference device.

 ### Running the Demo

 Running the application with the `-h` option yields the following usage message: